tomique34/Text-2-Speech-using-ElevenLabs-API/README.md

 To create a Streamlit web application that incorporates the functionality of created Python script to convert text to an MP3 file, follow these steps.

-*Note: This guide assumes you have Streamlit and the necessary libraries (like openai) installed in your environment.*
+*Note: This guide assumes you have Streamlit and the necessary libraries (like ElevenLabs) installed in your environment.*

 This script is saved in a tts-using-stramlit.py file and can be run using Streamlit by navigating to the directory containing the script and running:
 `streamlit run tts-app-streamlit.py`